Free Shipping on all orders over $5 in the U.S.

 Hand Held Neem Oil Sprayer Instructions

-- Store any remaining oil solution in a cool, dark place away from direct sunlight, as exposure to light and heat can degrade its effectiveness over time.
+6. Store: any remaining oil solution in a cool, dark place away from direct sunlight, as exposure to light and heat can degrade its effectiveness over time.

 Neem Oil Hose End Sprayer Instructions

-To use a hose end sprayer with neem oil for your garden, follow these simple instructions:
+To use a hose-end sprayer with neem oil for your garden, follow these simple instructions:

 How Often Should You Spray With Neem Oil?

 How often you spray with neem oil depends on your garden's needs.
-For preventive care, you can spray every 1-2 weeks, especially when pests or diseases are a concern.
+For preventive care, spray every 1-2 weeks, especially when pests or diseases are a concern.
 Once the problem season approaches for your plants, like when bugs are more active, you might spray more often.

-Saftey Warning For Spraying With Neem
+Safety Warning For Spraying With Neem

 Pair With Neem Cake Fertilizer